-The ongoing spread of the novel coronavirus Covid-19 has put paid to hundreds of thousands of vacations across the world.
-Billions of people are either being forced or advised to remain inside for weeks, forcing art galleries and museums to close their doors for the foreseeable future.
-But thanks to modern technology, you can now explore thousands of galleries and museums from the comfort and safety of your living room.
-Here, we pick 10 of the best virtual museum and art gallery tours to take during self-isolation.
+The ongoing spread of the novel coronavirus Covid-19 has put paid to hundreds of thousands of travel plans across the world.
+Millions of people are once again being forced or advised to remain inside, and art galleries and museums will close their doors.
+But thanks to modern technology, you can explore thousands of galleries and museums from the comfort and safety of your living room.
+Here, we pick some of the best virtual museum and art gallery tours to take during lockdown.

 The Guggenheim is perhaps more famous for the stunning titanium and steel building within which its located.
 The distinctive structure was designed by Frank Gehry as a tribute to Bilbao’s naval and industrial heritage.
 But in the absence of visiting this architectural treasure, you can explore its extensive collection of modern art through its interactive tour.
 Some of the more notable artworks include Untitled by Mark Rothko and Nine Discourses On Commodus by Cy Twombly.
 Its most iconic piece, Maman by Louise Bourgeois, stands just outside of the museum.

 The Natural History Museum in London is beloved by both tourists and locals.
 Housing hundreds and thousands of treasures, visitors can wander around its storied corridors for hours on end and still not see all it has to offer Although its doors are now closed, you can enjoy much of what it has to offer in its interactive online guide.
 See the Emperor penguin eggs brought home by some of the first Antarctic expeditions and see some of the oldest human skeletons ever found in the Darwin Center.